syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-open-an-Excel-file-from-Stream.md

 ---
 layout: post
-title: How-to-add-chart-labels-to-scatter-points
+title: How-to-open-an-Excel-file-from-Stream
-description:  how to add chart labels to scatter points
+description:  How to open an Excel file from Stream?
 platform: WindowsForms
 control: XlsIO
 documentation: ug
 ---

-# How to open an Excel file from Stream
+# How to open an Excel file from Stream?

 XlsIO provides support for opening a template spreadsheet that is stored as a stream.
 The following code example illustrates this.

 {% highlight C# %}

 //Step 1: Instantiates the spreadsheet creation engine.
 ExcelEngine excelEngine = new ExcelEngine();

 //Step 2: Instantiates the excel application object.